 Collusion ranges from tolerance to active involvement, from the practical assistance of some mayors to gangs' cash donations for presidential election campaign and a political party giving money to gang members in return for their families' votes.
-The relationship between gangs and the police, however, may have changed since 2014 as enmity has increased, with the increased enmity between them since 2014, and the country's attorney general, Douglas Meléndez, has led attempts to crackdown on corruption.
+The relationship between gangs and the police, however, may have changed since 2014 as enmity has increased.
+Since 2014, the country's attorney general, Douglas Meléndez, has led attempts to crackdown on corruption.

-Many people choose not to report crimes, whether committed by gangs or state entities, for fear of reprisals.45 This feeds into a culture of impunity that creates an environment in which gangs and crime can flourish, which in turn further undermines people's trust in the authorities, increases their vulnerability to gangs' abuses and undermines access to justice.
+Many people choose not to report crimes, whether committed by gangs or state entities, for fear of reprisals.
+This feeds into a culture of impunity that creates an environment in which gangs and crime can flourish, which in turn further undermines people's trust in the authorities, increases their vulnerability to gangs' abuses and undermines access to justice.
 That said, impunity is a complex issue.
-There are also significant practical challenges in delivering justice, such as a lack of resources and capacity and the sheer volume of cases, both new and old.46
+There are also significant practical challenges in delivering justice, such as a lack of resources and capacity and the sheer volume of cases, both new and old.